arangodb/docs/3.9/deployment-kubernetes-helm.md

 ## Charts

-The ArangoDB Kubernetes Operator is contained in two `helm` charts:

-- `kube-arangodb` which contains the operator for the `ArangoDeployment`, `ArangoLocalStorage` and `ArangoDeploymentReplication` resource types.
+The ArangoDB Kubernetes Operator is contained in `helm` chart `kube-arangodb` which contains the operator for the `ArangoDeployment`, `ArangoLocalStorage` and `ArangoDeploymentReplication` resource types.
-- `kube-arangodb-crd` which contains the CRD for the `ArangoDeployment` and `ArangoDeploymentReplication` resource types.

 ## Configurable values for ArangoDB Kubernetes Operator